sara-sabr/ITStrategy/_pages/en/buy-vs-build-strat.md

 ### Compliance Assurance

-The above prioritization aligns with [Government of Canada Cloud Adoption Strategy: 2018 update](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-cloud-adoption-strategy.html), which reads
+The above prioritization aligns with [Government of Canada Cloud Adoption Strategy: 2018 update](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-cloud-adoption-strategy.html), which reads:

 <!--markdownlint-disable MD029-->
-> 3. Departmental and agency [Chief Information Officers] will select one of the following cloud service models, in the following order of priority:
+> 3. Departmental and agency CIOs will select one of the following cloud service models, in the following order of priority:
 a. software as a service (SaaS)
 b. platform as a service (PaaS)
 c. infrastructure as a service (IaaS)
 <!--markdownlint-enable MD029-->

 ## Terms

 OSS: Open Source Software
 Open Standards: A publicly available set of specifications describing the characteristics of a hardware device or a software program

 ## Further Reading